NVIDIA/NeMo-Framework-Launcher/README.md

 ## Open Beta

-Scripts and code to provide end-to-end data preparation and training for NeMo-Megatron.
+Scripts and code to provide end-to-end data preparation and training for NeMo-Framework.

-The most recent version of the README can be found at [https://ngc.nvidia.com/containers/ea-bignlp:bignlp-training](https://ngc.nvidia.com/containers/ea-bignlp:bignlp-training).
+The most recent version of the README can be found at [https://ngc.nvidia.com/containers/ea-bignlp:nemofw-training](https://ngc.nvidia.com/containers/ea-bignlp:nemofw-training).

 ## Table of contents
 - [1.
 Model Overview](#1-model-overview)